 Aave

 Aave is the clearest target.
 The protocol’s entire value proposition for stablecoin depositors is passive yield from borrower interest.
-As of March 2026, Aave’s USDC supply APY on Ethereum V3 sits around 2–4% base, with incentivized rates potentially higher depending on AAVE token rewards (APY data as of March 2026; rates fluctuate constantly based on utilization and market conditions).
+As of early April 2026, Aave’s USDC supply APY on Ethereum V3 sits around 2–4% base, with incentivized rates potentially higher depending on AAVE token rewards (APY data as of April 4, 2026; rates fluctuate constantly based on utilization and market conditions).

 If the bill passes as written and DeFi is brought in-scope — which the current text leaves ambiguous — Aave depositors could no longer earn that yield on U.S.-accessible frontends.
 The protocol’s governance token (AAVE) would face structural pressure: lower TVL, thinner fee revenue, weaker token demand.